aws-samples/modernization-unicorn-store/hugo-content/workshop/content/20-cdk/10-overview.en.md

 1. **CI/CD pipeline** infrastructure in AWS cloud that builds and deploys the application.
 2. AWS cloud **application deployment infrastructure**, including an application hosting components and a database: Amazon Elastic Container Service (`ECS` Fargate) and Amazon Relational Database Service (`RDS`) hosting a selection of popular relational databases like Aurora MySQL (HA), Aurora Postgres (HA), and SQL Server.

+> If you find yourself struggling with the lab or running into unexpected errors, you may skip ahead by checking out `cdk-module-completed` Git branch, where all changes required for adding MySQL support are already implemented.

 ### CKD Demystified

 > [AWS Cloud Development Kit](https://docs.aws.amazon.com/cdk/latest/guide/home.html) is higher-level abstraction components built on top of the Amazon CloudFormation - an indispensible previous-generation infrastructure-as-code service, with the major difference  that CDK lets programmers use most of their favorite programming languages, like C#, to generate CloudFormation templates while writing *order of magnitude less code* than with CloudFormation.